Dates and Deadlines

 Awards 4:00 p.m. | Smith Theatre

-• Registration: Please see instructions here.
-Deadline for Expo Registration is March 17th.
-Deadline for Randolph Scholarships is February 29, 2024.
-Registration for smaller build challenge is open now through February 26th, and we will accept day-of builds!
+- Registration: Please see instructions here.
+Deadline for Expo Registration is March 14th, 2025.
+Deadline for Randolph Scholarships is February 15, 2025.
+Registration for smaller build challenge will open in February, and we will accept day-of builds!
 Email tcerulli@randolphcollege.edu if there are further questions.

-• Audience: Registration is open to middle school teams.
+- Audience: Registration is open to elementary and middle school teams.

-• Cost: Resources are available through scholarships and free Wind Turbine challenge kits.
-Sign up to learn more about ways to get access to those resources.
+- Cost: Resources are available for free Wind Turbine challenge kits.
+Email FutureFocusFoundation@gmail.com to learn more about ways to get access to those resources.

 Science + Art Saturdays Reception